Everything you need to know about the T-Mobile ONE unlimited plan

 Secondary perks

 T-Mobile also offers other special promotions on top of what you're paying for.
 These vary from free applications that support their services to free devices (through bill credits) after a certain amount of monthly payments.
-Some of these perks can change regularly, but as of February 2017, here is what T-Mobile is offering.
+Some of these perks can change regularly.

-- $150 prepaid Visa card (per line) when you switch to a T-Mobile ONE plan from another carrier

-- 11.2% cash back via Prepaid MasterCard on any phone you buy from T-Mobile after 6-8 weeks

 T-Mobile also has long-standing extras, including apps for Visual Voicemail, T-Mobile content transfer, T-Mobile's DIGITS, and an excellent account management application.
 You can find all of T-Mobile's apps on Google Play.